LSPosed/CorePatch/README.md

 branch master -> support  android 4.4-7.x
 branch Q -> support android 9.0-10.0
 branch R -> support android 11
+Android8.x ->  maybe you need find the commit what version name is bump to 2.1,then compile by you self
 ```

 ## Fetures